BREAST CANCER PREVENTION AND SCREENING

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Breast cancers are one of the most common cancers today, affecting millions of women around the world.
 We believe this need not be the case.

 If a breast cancer arises, natural therapies can work in many cases, even in some advanced cases.
 This article discusses prevention, assessment and correction of breast cancer.

-This means how to avoid the problem altogether.
+Prevention means how to avoid the problem altogether.
 Often doctors call methods such as breast exams “prevention”.
-This is really secondary prevention or not prevention at all.
-It is early diagnosis and treatment, but not prevention.
+This is really early detection, not prevention.

 The program includes a diet for one’s oxidation type, about 8 or 9 targeted supplements based on a hair mineral analysis, the proper amount and type of drinking water, and about 5 detoxification and healing procedures.
-For more on this topic, read Introduction To Nutritional Balancing or just go to How To Begin A Nutritional Balancing Program.
+For more on this topic, read Introduction To Development Programs or go to How To Begin A Development Program.